HaoboGu/source-haobogu.github.io/content/posts/A-Survey-of-Machine-Learning-for-Big-Code-and-Naturalness.md

 ---

 <!--more-->
-# A Survey of Machine Learning for Big Code and Naturalness

 ## Introduction

 Software engineering(SE) and programming languages(PL) should make the transition just like NLP: from brittle rule-based expert systems to statistical methods and machine learning techniques.